satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 mirror the purpose of scientific review to increase the clarity, reproducibility and correctness of works that enter the canon.

-As an example, GitHub provides a software hosting service together with a web-based front-end for interacting with these projects.
+An example of a collaborative code review process, GitHub provides a software hosting service together with a web-based front-end for interacting with software projects.

 For these projects, code is available for everyone to view and for registered GitHub members to comment on and report issues.
-A typical analogy to submitting an article for publication would be for a developer to create a “pull request” that sends maintainers of a project a message to integrate the developer’s changes to the code into the main project.
+A typical analogy to submitting an article for publication would be for a developer to send maintainers of a project a message to integrate the developer’s changes to the code into the main project.
 Such a request is handled via a web interface that combines discussion together with the code changes.
-Although the primary developers of the project get the “pull request” email, any GitHub member is allowed to comment on such a request.
+Although the primary developers of the project get the email, any GitHub member is allowed to comment on such a request.
 The web interface allows inserting comments in an interactive discussion form or for any given line of the code.
 These pull requests become part of the permanent log of the project.

 .. figure:: images/image06.png
    :align: center
    :alt:
-Figure X. A snapshot from the web interface of a pull request of the NiPyPE project on GitHub, demonstrating part of a discussion thread, inline commenting of code (for line 98) as well as updates on code changes taking place as a function of the discussion.
+Figure X. A snapshot from the web interface of a pull request of the NiPyPE (nipy.org/nipype) project on GitHub, demonstrating part of a discussion thread, inline commenting of code (for line 98) as well as updates on code changes taking place as a function of the discussion.

 \*Proposed improvements for publication review:\*